BVP M-80: Development

 Early research and development of the M-80 began in 1969, with testing of the first completed prototype in 1974.
 It was first presented publicly in 1975.
-First examples of the BVP M-80 rolled out in 1979 but full entry to service happened in 1982.
+First examples of the BVP M-80 rolled out in 1979 but full entry to service with Yugoslav People's Army was in 1982.

 The first production variant was the M-80 which was only made in small numbers.
 The vehicle used a French-built engine with an output of 260 hp, the same engine as used in AMX-10P.
 After only a year, Yugoslavia started license production of Daimler-Benz's 315 hp engine in domestic FAMOS factories.
 This variant received a new designation as M-80A.
 Around 1000 vehicles were produced before the breakup of the country.

 At the time it was produced, M-80A had similar characteristics with existing IFVs like Russian BMP-1 or French AMX 10P.
 Although many foreign experts compare M-80A with Russian BMP-1, the Yugoslav IFV is a true original design.
 Unlike the BMP-1 which had 6 road wheels and was armed with 73 mm gun, M-80A had 5 road wheels and had 20 mm gun.
 M-80A incorporates numerous elements from the French AMX-10P giving it more power and better protection over its counterpart.
 All M-80s are amphibious and are equipped with twin AT-3 launchers.

 It was used extensively during the Yugoslav Wars.